UCAS code: C802

 - Biological Psychology

 - Colour Perception

-As well as this, you will conduct an experimental research project in psychology, submitted as a dissertation.
+As well as this, you will conduct an experimental research project in psychology and submit it as a dissertation.

 You will take two compulsory courses: